 Hepatitis B virus: Overview of management

-Standard and pegylated interferon for chronic hepatitis B virus infection
+Pegylated interferon for treatment of chronic hepatitis B virus infection

-Treatment of chronic hepatitis B in the HIV-infected patient
+Treatment of chronic hepatitis B in patients with HIV

 Entecavir in the treatment of chronic hepatitis B virus infection

-Tenofovir for the treatment of adults with chronic HBV infection
+Tenofovir and adefovir for the treatment of chronic HBV infection

 The following organizations also provide reliable health information.